Somnath Sharma: Receiving the Param Vir Chakra

-legacy of late major Somnath Sharma
+Legacy

 In the 1980s, the Shipping Corporation of India (SCI), a Government of India enterprise under the aegis of the Ministry of Shipping, named fifteen of their crude oil tankers in honour of the Param Vir Chakra recipients.
 The crude oil tanker named MT Major Somnath Sharma, PVC was delivered to SCI on 11 June 1984.
 The tanker was phased out after 25 years service.

+On turning 100, Lt Gen Surindra Nath Sharma (Retd), the Engineer-in-Chief from 1979 to 1981, pays homage to all brothers in arms at the National War Memorial National War Memorial, New Delhi and also salutes his brother Late Maj Somnath Sharma, Paramvir Chakra.

+Balidan Stambh, the war memorial in Jammu, Jammu and Kashmir (union territory) in 2009 paid tribute to him by inscribing his name on the pillars erected in semi circumference for the martyrs of the 1947-48 war.
+His name is displayed near the amar jawan jyoti (Eternal Flame) and as relief mural on the circumference wall with the Param Vir Chakra awardees who attained martyrdom in J&K.